emren/food_delivery_app/README.md

 is a time saver when compared to compiling.

 Design:
-As a freelancer I am used to work with designers and reveive xd files to implement it pixel by pixel.
+As a freelancer I am used to work with designers and receive xd files to implement it pixel by pixel.
 In this project I was provided none so I tried to make the design as minimalistic as I can and focused more on clean code.
 The App has a splashscreen and then lands to the main page where a bottomnavigationbar